 I note that dE is a differential, but dA and dQ are not.
 (Remark: There are two notions that are sometimes confused: (i) A function is not differentiable, (ii) something is not a differential of a function. (i) means that there is a function, but it is not smooth enough, (ii) means that there is no function at all.)
-The distinction is the E depends only on a given state and does not depend on how the system got in to that state, while dA and dQ depend of the path we the system went along. - Work is $\underline{d}\mathcal{A} = -PdV$.
-The total work which is done by the system, when system went from a state 1 to a state 2 along a path Γ is given by $\mathcal{A} = \int{\Gamma} PdV$.
-The value of this integral depends on path and is equal to the area under the path Γ on P V diagram.
-In particular the work done during a cyclic process (system returns to the state it started from) the work is not zero, but the change of energy is! - P-V diagrams and calculation of work.
+The distinction is that E depends only on a given state and does not depend on how the system got in to that state, while dA and dQ depend on the path the system took to get to a given state. - Work is $\underline{d}A = -PdV$ .
+The total work which is done by the system, when system went from a state 1 to a state 2 along a path $\Gamma$ is given by $A = \int{\Gamma} PdV$ .
+The value of this integral depends on path $\Gamma$ and is equal to the area under the path $\Gamma$ on P V diagram.
+In particular the work done during a cyclic process (system returns to the state it started from) is not zero, but the total change of energy of the system is zero! - P-V diagrams and calculation of work.
 Work is path dependent.
 Change of energy does not depend on path.
 Energy is a function of state! - How to calculate dQ?
 We somehow need to characterize the chaotic part of the energy.
 What do we know about it?
 1. It is irreversible in the sense that two types of marbles mix in a jar by steering but cannot be unmixed by steering in the opposite direction.
 2. A disturbed system goes back to equilibrium.
 Hypotheses: There is a function of state S for a system (it is called entropy) which can only increase and is at maximum when the system is at equilibrium (at given say P and V).
-Naturally if such function exist, then e^S (or any other monotonic function of S) will have the same property.
+Naturally if such function exist, then $e^S$ (or any other monotonic function of S) will have the same property.
 So we impose one more condition.
 The entropy S is additive.
-It means that the entropy of a system equals to sum of the entropies of its subsystems. - The existence of this function has large consequence and is central for thermodynamics. - Entropy is a function of state!
-The change of entropy does not depend on the path. $\mathbf{2}$ 1.2.
-Mathematical remark - Difference between "not differentiable function" and "not a differential". - "not differentiable function" is a function that is not smooth enough. - If we work with functions of only one variable, then any expression of the form f(x)dx is a differential of some function F(x), meaning dF(x) = f(x)dx. - If we work with functions of two variables, then the same is not true: not every expression of the form $$(1.1) g_1(x,y)dx + g_2(x,y)dy$$ is a differential of some function G(x,y).
-For example an expression 0dx + xdy is not a differential. - To see what are the condition for a form (1.1) to be a differential let's write a differential of a function G(x,y), $dG = \frac{\partial G}{\partial x}dx + \frac{\partial G}{\partial y}dy$, comparing this to (1.1) we find that $g_1 = \partial G/\partial x$ and $g_2 = \partial G/\partial 2$, then we see that $\partial g_1/\partial y = \partial^2 G/\partial y \partial x = \partial^2 G/\partial x \partial y = \partial g_2/\partial x$. - So in order for (1.1) to be a differential we must have (1.2) $$\frac{\partial g_1(x,y)}{\partial y} = \frac{\partial g_2(x,y)}{\partial x}$$ • This is locally necessary and sufficient condition.
+It means that the entropy of a system equals to sum of the entropies of its subsystems.
+In summary:

+- Entropy is a function of state.